AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-theory.md

 More details on the Antares problem can be found in the [Antares documentation](https://antares-simulator.readthedocs.io/en/latest/reference-guide/11-modeling/).
-We simply mention that the linear problem presented here and used in Antares-Xpansion is a relaxation of the Antares problem as unit-commitment constraints (minimum on and off time) are not taken into account.
+We simply mention that the linear problem presented here and used in Antares Xpansion is a relaxation of the Antares problem as unit-commitment constraints (minimum on and off time) are not taken into account.